jessemonroy650/mobileui-popup/README.md

 * background-color:#eeeeee; - the color inside the box
 * opacity: 1; - the opposite of transparency (1 = not transparent)
 * border:1px black solid; - the box border
-* border-radius: 0.5em; - the round corner to the box
+* border-radius: 0.5em; - the round corner and border to the box

 **placement**